 The following table sets forth, for each of the directors and executive officers of the Corporation as of the date hereof, the person's name, jurisdiction of residence, position and office held with the Corporation, principal occupation during the last five years and, if a director, the period or periods during which the person has served as a director of the Corporation.
 Each of the directors of the Corporation will hold office until the close of the next annual meeting of the shareholders of the Corporation unless his or her office is earlier vacated in accordance with the bylaws of the Corporation.
-As at March 21, 2020, the current directors and executive officers of the Corporation, as a group, beneficially owned, or exercised control or direction over, directly or indirectly, an aggregate of 778,506 common shares of the Corporation, representing approximately 4.59% of the then outstanding common shares.
+As at March 22, 2022, the current directors and executive officers of the Corporation, as a group, beneficially owned, or exercised control or direction over, directly or indirectly, an aggregate of 1,055,654 common shares of the Corporation, representing approximately 4.76% of the then outstanding common shares.

 Name and Jurisdiction of Residence Position Principal Occupation Director Since Edward Goldthorpe New York, USA Director, Chief Executive Officer Partner in charge of the Global Credit Business for BC Partners since February 2017.
 Prior to that, President and Chief Investment Officer of Apollo Investment Corporation.
-October 19, 2018 Graeme Dell (1) London, UK Director Partner and COO at BC Partners since 2014.
-Prior to that, Group Finance Director at Ashmore Group plc (asset management firm).
-October 19, 2018 Perry Dellelce (2](3) Ontario, Canada Director Managing Partner of Wildeboer Dellelce LLP.
-October 19, 2018 Sabrina Liak (1)(2)(3) British Columbia, Canada Lead Director Co-founder and Chief Financial Officer of KITS.com an online eyecare company, Managing Partner of ALOI Investment Management (investment and advisory firm) since 2016.
+October 19, 2018 Perry Dellelce (1)(2) Ontario, Canada Director Managing Partner of Wildeboer Dellelce LLP.
+October 19, 2018 Sabrina Liak (2)(3) British Columbia, Canada Lead Director Co-founder and Chief Financial Officer of Kits Eyecare Ltd. an online eyecare company, Managing Partner of ALOI Investment Management (investment and advisory firm) since 2016.
 Prior to that, Managing Director and Portfolio Manager at Goldman Sachs - New York.
-October 19, 2018 Radford Small (1)(2)(3) California, USA Director Principal at Lightspeed Capital (investment firm) since 2018.
-Prior to that, Vice President at Tesla from 2016-2018.
-Prior to that, CFO at Solar City (which was acquired by Tesla) in 2016.
-Prior to that, Managing Director at Goldman Sachs - San Francisco.
-October 19, 2018 Jason Roos (4) New York, USA Chief Financial Officer, Corporate Secretary Chief Financial Officer of Portman Ridge Finance Corp. and BC Partners Lending Corporation since March 2021.
+October 19, 2018 Stephen Usher (1)(3) California, USA Director Managing Director and Head of Distribution at Lafayette Square since April 2021.
+Previously a Partner at Standard General LP, a New-York based investment fund.
+June 17, 2021 Rudolph Reinfrank (1)(2)(3)(4) California, USA Director Managing General Partner of Riverford Partners LLC, a strategic advisory and investment firm since October 2010.
+February 15, 2022 Jason Roos New York, USA Chief Financial Officer, Corporate Secretary Chief Financial Officer of Portman Ridge Finance Corp. and BC Partners Lending Corporation since March 2021.
+Chief Financial Officer of Logan Ridge Finance Corporation since July 2021.
 Credit Product Controller at BC Partners LLC since May 2020.
 Prior to that, Controller, Data Quality Leader of Wells Fargo & Company from 2014 to 2020.
-N/A Matthias Ederer New York, USA Co-President Managing Director at BC Partners Credit since February 2017.
-Prior to that, Partner at Wingspan Investment Management since 2013.
-N/A Henry Wang New York, USA Co-President Managing Director at BC Partners Credit since February 2017.
-Prior to that, Partner at Stonerise Capital Partners since 2011.
 N/A